cvtsh248/MeSHInformedLLM/README.md

 * ollama

 # Running the program
+Ensure you have Ollama running in the background, with llama3.2 3b installed.

 After initialising a virtual environment run the following to install dependencies:
 ```python3 -m pip install -r requirements.txt```